 For story #10, Jim found this crumpled box, with the comic at an extreme angle and hard to see.
 I’ve brightened the image so it’s almost readable.

-Jim typed up this list of the story titles on the ten existing images:
+Here are the story titles of the eleven existing images:

 1 – Superman and the Terrible Underseas Monster!